doc4d/docs/docs/ViewPro/command-list.md

 #### Description

-The `VP EXPORT DOCUMENT` command <!-- REF _command_.VP_EXPORT_DOCUMENT.Summary -->exports the 4D View Pro object attached to the 4D View Pro area *vpAreaName* to a document on disk according to the *filePath* and *paramObj* parameters<!-- END REF -->.
+The `VP EXPORT DOCUMENT` command <!-- REF _command_.VP_EXPORT_DOCUMENT.Summary -->exports the 4D View Pro object attached to the 4D View Pro area `vpAreaName` to a document on disk according to the `filePath` and `paramObj` parameters<!-- END REF -->.

-In *vpAreaName*, pass the name of the 4D View Pro area.
+In `vpAreaName`, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.

-In *filePath*, pass the destination path and name of the document to be exported.
-You can specify the document format by including its extension, 4D View Pro (".4vp"), Microsoft Excel (".xlsx"), or PDF (".pdf") after the document's name.
-If you pass only the document name, it will be saved at the same level as the 4D structure file with the default ".4vp" extension.
+In `filePath`, pass the destination path and name of the document to be exported.
+If you don't specify a path, the document will be saved at the same level as the Project folder.

+You can specify the exported file's format by including an extension after the document's name:
+* 4D View Pro (".4vp")
+* Microsoft Excel (".xlsx")
+* PDF (".pdf")
+* CSV (".txt", or ".csv")

+If the extension is not included, but the format is specified in `paramObj`, the exported file will have the extension that corresponds to the format, except for the CSV format (no extension is added in this case).

-The optional *paramObj* parameter allows you to define multiple properties for the exported 4D View Pro object, as well as launch a callback method when the export has completed.
+The optional parameter `paramObj` allows you to define multiple properties for the exported 4D View Pro object, as well as launch a callback method when the export has completed.

 |Property|	Type|	Description|